 Egg and Spoon Race

 For the egg and spoon race, you must have impeccable balance and concentration, as well as excellent spatial awareness so that you don’t trip on anything on your way to the finish line.

 If you don’t have a rubber egg, you can use a ball and tennis racket instead.
 Whatever you do, don’t use real eggs!
 Whilst concentrating on the delicate balancing act, trips and falls may happen, so it’s best to do an egg and spoon race on grass rather than concrete or paving.

-There’s no better time to get the paddling pool out than during summer.
-Endless hours can be spent getting active in the water, especially when you have things like slides and water toys.
 If you have a natural lawn, you might be slightly put off by visions of large, dead patches of lawn and soggy soil, but if you have one of our luxury residential artificial lawns laid, you won’t need to worry.
 You can keep the pool out all summer long!

 The aim of quoits is to toss a hoop onto a peg from a distance.
 Sounds easy, right?
 Wrong.
 Unless you have great hand-eye coordination and spatial awareness, you’ll likely find this a challenge.

 Whether you have a big or small garden, quoits doesn’t take up too much room, so should be a viable game for you to play.

 You can buy affordable space hoppers of all sizes online.
 Find something to mark out a start line and a finish line (a broom or a clothes prop will suffice), and let the fun begin!
 This game tends to work better in slightly larger gardens.

 For drink pong, simply fill 20 cups with a beverage of your choice and align them in triangle shapes on either side of the table.